 B2B Twitterer of the Year

 The Marketing Consigliere saw that there was too much ado about Robert Scoble asking people to suggest a “Twitterer of the Year,” and came up with his own idea.
 He Googled “B2B Twitterer of the Year” and nothing came up, so he felt obliged to take the initiative to honor a business-to-business company that had shown leadership in use of Twitter.
+Many so-called “leaders” of the […]

 While Leads were Converting Last Week

 When an auditor assesses the internal controls of a service organization, they use SAS 70 standards as criteria.
 Audits are important to client companies that use outsourcing services which impact their control of processes and data.
-The type of report issued, a Type I report, states the auditor’s opinion on the accuracy of Eloqua’s description of controls that are operating within their applications and the fitness of control design to accomplish the stated control objectives.
+The type of report issued, a Type I report, states the auditor’s opinion on the accuracy of Eloqua’s description of controls that are operating within their applications and the fitness of […]

 Too Many "Gurus" Who Don't Know the Basics

 Although it was a long time ago, the Marketing Consigliere went through too much pain and suffering in business school to tolerate all the social media “gurus” who think they are marketing experts just that because they rank highly on Twitter charts or shave their head like some Seth Godin wanna-be.
-Heaven forbid that overwhelmed, desperate Marketing professionals should listen to them or even pay them out of their dwindling marketing budget.
+Heaven forbid that overwhelmed, desperate Marketing professionals should listen to them or even pay them out of their dwindling marketing […]

 Gloria in Excelcis Venditor

 It was 40 years ago that the above photograph was taken by the Apollo 8 astronauts Jim Lovell, Bill Anders and Frank Borman.
 That picture helped soothe a world that saw a lot of turmoil that year and made a lasting impression on a young Italian-American boy.
-Looking back as a man now older than those brave astronauts were when they took their perilous journey into the unknown, the Marketing Consigliere realizes how risky their endeavor was and gives them his highest respect; their leadership shall not be forgotten.
+Looking back as a man now older than those brave astronauts were when they took their perilous journey into the unknown, the Marketing Consigliere […]

 A Network-Centric Stocking Stuffer

 Santa comes to the mall once a year (although he does get there earlier than he used to).
 This year, when you bring your children to see him, imagine that after the photos are taken, you don’t need to get the hard copy right away or even wait for them to be emailed.
-They’re on a photo sharing site where all your loved ones can enjoy them.
+They’re on a photo sharing site where all your loved ones can […]

 Happy Birthday, CAN-SPAM

 Last week the 5th Anniversary of the CAN-SPAM Act passed by with little fanfare.
-To date, there been a handful of notorius spammers brought to court and successfully prosecuted under the act.
-This year there was an interesting service of justice when Sanford Wallace, the self-dubbed “Spam King” was fined along with a partner for $230 million to MySpace for using malware and promoting gambling and pornography to MySpace users.
+To date, there been a handful of notorious spammers brought to court and successfully prosecuted under the act.
+This year there was an interesting service of justice when Sanford Wallace, the self-dubbed “Spam King” was fined along with a partner for $230 million to MySpace for using malware and promoting gambling and pornography to MySpace users. […]